openSUSE/helm-mirror/README.md

 ### inspect-images

-Extract all the images of the Helm Chart or the Helm Charts in the folder provided.
+Extract all the container images listed in each Helm Chart or the Helm Charts in the folder provided.
 This command dumps the images on `stdout` by default, for more options check `output flag`.
 Example: